Sleep

 • Unaddressed Health Issues: Mouth breathing often points to an underlying issue, such as nasal polyps, allergies, or a deviated septum, which mouth taping doesn’t address and might worsen by masking the symptoms.

-Who Should Avoid Mouth Taping?
+Who Should Avoid Mouth Tape?

 Certain groups should approach mouth taping with caution or avoid it altogether: